aud-z/portfolio/employment_changes.md

 (C) Whether jobs increased or decreased based on sector.

 2. What do you think this chart is telling you?
-(A) Change in jobs in different industries
+(A) Change in jobs in different industries.
-(B) It's weird that the public education sector has shown a loss of jobs in September (C) Local/public education employment is down
+(B) It's weird that the public education sector has shown a loss of jobs in September.
+(C) Local/public education employment is down

 3. Was there anything you found surprising or confusing?
 (A) It was confusing how to interpret the chart at first because there's no axis.
 I thought the dots were the anchors and the lines were the direction of movement, so it looked like each line was starting at different points.
-(B) The phrase 'public education' was confusing; it wasn't clear that this is referring to a job sector rather than the general state of public education in society
+(B) The phrase 'public education' was confusing; it wasn't clear that this is referring to a job sector rather than the general state of public education in society.
 (C) The dashed lines - do they show some increase in jobs but the overall net was decrease?

 4. Who do you think the intended audience is?
-(A) the general public
+(A) the general public.
-(B) Wall Street Journal readers
+(B) Wall Street Journal readers.
 (C) the public?

 5. Is there anything you would change or do differently?